 Basis for Judging: Criteria considered by the selection committee will include an impact on the field of semiconductor devices.
 Evidence should include examples of leadership and professional interaction.
 Tangible supporting evidence in the form of publications, patents, and/or transition(s) to practice should be provided.

-Presentation: Annually, at the International Electron Devices Meeting (IEDM)
+Presentation: Annually at the IEEE International Electron Devices Meeting (IEDM)

 Nomination form: nomination form link